 Dedicating a Sunday afternoon to making meatballs, pot pies, and lasagnas for the freezer is fine and good, but making those big-batch, hands-on recipes can take time—lots of time.
 Enter these delightful, super-savory chicken, spinach and cheese pockets easy enough to master midweek.
 They employ a tried-and-true lazy-cook standby, frozen puff pastry dough, which you simply fill with Gruyère, spinach, and chicken.
 (Use rotisserie, if you need to cut that corner, too).

-You can make them for dinner tonight, and make an extra passel to pack into lunch boxes and eat as snacks later.
+You can make them for dinner tonight, and make an extra passel to save for an easy meal.
 They can be assembled and frozen for up to two months.
 After crimping the turnovers’ edges, place them on a baking sheet in a single layer and freeze for at least 2 hours.
 Once frozen, stack them in a sealable plastic bag.
 To cook, brush them with a beaten egg and bake for 25 to 28 minutes.

 Call them “chicken pies” and watch kids devour them.
 Serve them with a big green salad to a hungry partner.
 Or just hog them all yourself, over time, and admire your consideration for your future self.

 Chicken, Spinach and Gruyère Turnovers

 - 2 small skinless, boneless chicken breasts, about 3/4 lb.
 (375 g) total weight, or 1 1/2 cups (9 oz./280 g) shredded rotisserie chicken

 - 1 Tbs. olive oil

 - 1/2 lb.
 (250 g) fresh spinach leaves, tough stems removed

 - Kosher salt and freshly ground pepper